Leonberger vs Lakeland Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Leonberger has a typical lifespan of 7-10 years, while Lakeland Terrier lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Leonberger is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Leonberger is predisposed to skeletal and joint concerns, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Lakeland Terrier faces its own health challenges including Eye Conditions, Orthopedic Issues, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Similar total predisposition counts, but very different specific conditions and management plans.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health